NFL notebook: Cardinals CB Peterson banned 6 games (PEDs)

 Pioli, who has 26 years in NFL personnel evaluation under his belt, and Dimitroff have been friends for decades after meeting in Cleveland.
 Dimitroff’s father was a scout for Bill Belichick’s Browns staff, which included Pioli.

-—Minnesota Vikings tight end Kyle Rudolph won’t take a pay cut to stay in Minnesota, telling the Star Tribune “I am too young for that.”
+—Minnesota Vikings tight end Kyle Rudolph won’t take a pay cut to stay in Minnesota, telling the Star Tribune: “I am too young for that.”

-Rudolph, the subject of trade rumors and reported broken-down negotiations over a contract extension, said he is hoping to find a way to stay with the team.
+Rudolph, the subject of trade rumors and reported broken-down negotiations over a contract extension, said he is hoping to find a way to stay with the only team he played for in his eight seasons.
 The 29-year-old has one year left on his contact and is due $7.5 million in 2019.
 The Vikings have about $1.13 million left in cap space, according to Over The Cap.

-Rudolph, a two-time Pro Bowl selection, has spent his eight-year career in Minnesota.

-—First-round draft pick Jonah Williams and second-round selection Drew Sample signed their rookie contracts with the Cincinnati Bengals.
+—First-round draft pick Jonah Williams and second-round selection Drew Sample signed their rookie contracts — both four-year deals — with the Cincinnati Bengals.

-Both signed four-year deals, and Williams’ contract contains a team option for a fifth year.
-Financial terms were not announced.

 Williams, the No. 11 overall selection, played 44 games at offensive tackle for Alabama and was a unanimous first-team All-American in 2018.
 Sample, a tight end from the University of Washington, was the No. 52 overall selection.

-—Sixth-round pick Corey Ballentine signed his rookie contract with the New York Giants.

-Ballentine is participating in meetings and classroom work with the other rookies while he continues his rehabilitation from injuries suffered on the night he was drafted.
+—Sixth-round pick Corey Ballentine signed his rookie contract with the New York Giants as he continues his rehabilitation from injuries suffered on the night he was drafted.
 He was shot in the backside on April 28 in an incident in Topeka, Kan., that claimed the life of Washburn University teammate Dwane Simmons.

 Ballentine missed New York’s rookie minicamp from May 3-5.
 The Giants encouraged him to remain in Kansas to mourn the loss of his best friend, whose funeral took place on May 4.